-End of the day, this film is a great murder-mystery, and it has Ella Raines in it.
+As I said, I don’t believe Scott truly loves Carol.
+However the majority of this film is pretty great.
+End of the day, this film is a fun murder-mystery, and it has Ella Raines in it.
 What more do you need?
-Add this one to your list of film noirs to see in your lifetime.
+I’m going to give this film 3.5 stars out of 5.

 If you like this film, there’s three others by Robert Siodmak that you might also like:

 The Killers (1946)

 1946’s The Killers starring Burt Lancaster in his debut, Ava Gardner, and Edmond O’Brien.
 This one is about two professional killers who invade a small town and kill a gas station attendant referred to as the Swede.
 The lead Insurance investigator looks into the case against his boss’ orders because he considers it trivial.
 The investigator soon uncovers a complex tale of treachery and crime which are all linked to a seductive woman named Kitty Collins.